akimaliiev/Discourse_and_Grammar/README.md

 ## ✅ Phrase Structure Grammar (PSG)

-SyntaxAI applies **phrase structure rules** like:
+SyntaxAI uses **phrase structure rules** which follow a structure such as:

 S → NP VP
 NP → Det N
 VP → V NP | V NP PP
 PP → P NP

-These rules are interpreted and visualized as hierarchical grammar trees through the app’s syntax engine.
+These rules are parsed and visualized as hierarchical grammar trees using the application’s syntax engine.

 ---